 What Are Pay Dates?

 California labor laws are some of the most protective employment laws in the nation when it comes to wage and hour issues, and these laws establish specific requirements regarding the wages California employees are entitled to and when these wages must be paid by employers.
 Employers in California have a legal obligation to pay the wages their employees earn and to pay these wages on time, and any employer who violates the law by failing to pay employees or paying them late may expose themselves to penalties or legal claims for unpaid wages.
 If you believe your wage and hour rights under California labor law have been violated, do not hesitate to enlist the help of an experienced California employment law attorney.
-Contact Davtyan PLC today for qualified legal help.
+Contact Davtyan Law Firm today for qualified legal help.

 Required Pay Schedules in California